 Section 12: Turtle Mountain

 The history of the Turtle Mountain Chippewa Reservation is very different from the histories of the other reservations in North Dakota.
-The Turtle Mountain Chippewa did not participate in the Treaty of Fort Laramie.
+The Turtle Mountain Chippewas did not participate in the Treaty of Fort Laramie.
 The first treaty to define their territory was the Sweet Corn Treaty of 1858.
 (See Document 27)

-The Chippewa had been in conflict with the Dakota over hunting territory for many years before 1858.
+The Chippewas had been in conflict with the Dakotas over hunting territory for many years before 1858.
 However, in 1858, the two tribes met in council to renew an earlier agreement about territory.
 With assistance from United States negotiators, the two tribes agreed to the Sweet Corn Treaty which divided the territory between them.
 According to the Sweet Corn Treaty, Chippewa territory began in northwestern Minnesota, included much of the Red River Valley north of present-day Fargo, and continued west to the Missouri River.
 The Chippewa lands included about 11,000,000 acres.
 The Dakotas and Chippewas agreed to respect each other’s territory while allowing hunting on the other’s land if necessary.
 The Sweet Corn Treaty was respected as a historic foundation for land claims in the years after 1858.